 Quick Answer

-October and November are two of the most underused months in the pub calendar.
-Summer beer gardens have gone quiet, Christmas bookings have not started yet, and the weather is doing its best to keep people at home.
+That matters because October and November are two of the most underused months in the pub calendar.
+Summer beer gardens have gone quiet, Christmas bookings haven't started yet, and the weather's doing its best to keep people at home.

-But here is the thing.
-Halloween and Bonfire Night are two of the few occasions in the entire year when people actively want a reason to go out.
+But here's the thing.
+Halloween and Bonfire Night are two of the few occasions all year when people actively want a reason to go out.
 They want atmosphere.
-They want something to do.
-They want somewhere warm with good food and a decent drink.
+Somewhere warm, good food, a decent drink.
+Give them that and they'll come — and they'll spend.

-At The Anchor in Stanwell Moor, our autumn events regularly fill the pub on nights that would otherwise be quiet.
-None of what we do is complicated.
-It is just planned properly and promoted early enough.
+At The Anchor in Stanwell Moor, leaning into events is part of what grew our private hire bookings by 567%, filling the pub on nights that would otherwise be quiet.
+None of it's complicated.
+It's just planned properly and promoted early enough.

-This guide covers exactly what works.
-No plastic skeletons from a pound shop.
-No events that cost more to run than they bring in.
+This guide covers what actually works.
+No plastic skeletons from a pound shop, no events that cost more to run than they bring in.
 Just practical, profitable ideas you can adapt to your pub, your space, and your team.
+We'll lead with the Halloween food and party side, then carry it through to Bonfire Night.

 Why autumn events matter more than you think